SwissCellPrediction

 Case of ubiquitous query molecule

-If the query molecule exhibits a chemical pattern associated to anticancer activity with non-specific mode of action, it is flagged as ubiquitous.
-In such cases, SwissCellPrediction purposefully does not perform ligand-based reverse virtual screening, because the anticancer activity is then assumed to be due to a particular isolated chemical pattern, rather than to the global similarity with a known active.
-Therefore, the user is redirected to a different output page, displaying a table containing a list of cell lines which have been experimentally shown to be sensitive against some other compounds harboring the same non-specific anticancer flags as the query molecule.
+A query molecule is flagged as ubiquitous if it exhibits a chemical pattern associated to a cytotoxic mode of action leading to cell line non-specificity.
+In this case, SwissCellPrediction does not perform reverse virtual screening, because the anticancer activity is then assumed to be due to this substructure, rather than to molecular similarity with a known active.
+Therefore, the user is redirected to a different first output page, displaying a table with a list of cell lines experimentally validated as sensitive against some other compounds harboring the same ubiquitous flags as the query molecule.
+No similarity nor probability is calculated.

 Other information